Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 These are vaccines that combine more than one vaccine into a single injection (shot).
 Combination vaccines for diphtheria, tetanus, and pertussis (DTaP) and for measles, mumps, and rubella (MMR) have been available for many years.

 New combinations that cover up to 5 vaccinations have been developed.
 They are safe and well-tolerated in infants as young as 2 months.
 For example, one such vaccine combines DTaP, hepatitis B, and the polio vaccines.
-It is as effective as the individual vaccines.
+It is as effective as the individual vaccines and is often used in order to minimize the number of injections (shots) given at one time.

 Another form of protection against disease is called passive immunity.
 This approach uses immune globulin, which is a blood product containing antibodies.
 Immune globulin may be used for people who cannot be vaccinated, when immediate protection is required, or to prevent severe complications of the disease.
 In some cases, passive immunization interferes with active vaccinations, particularly live-virus vaccines.
-Therefore, these two immunization types should not be administered within several weeks of each other.
+Therefore, these two immunization types are usually not administered within several weeks of each other.
+One exception to this rule is in the case of high risk exposure to rabies.

-Each year the U.S. Centers for Disease Control and Prevention (CDC) issues updated immunization schedules for children and adults.
+Each year the US Centers for Disease Control and Prevention (CDC) issues updated immunization schedules for children and adults.
 A schedule is a list of recommended vaccines and timing of their doses.
-The schedules can be found at: www.cdc.gov/vaccines/schedules.
+The schedules can be found at: cdc.gov/vaccines/schedules/index.html.
 This article describes routine vaccines for children and adults.

 Routine Childhood Vaccines

-In the U.S., many vaccines are first given during infancy.
-Even most premature infants can be immunized on a normal schedule.
+In the US, many vaccines are first given during infancy.
+Even most premature infants can be immunized on a routine schedule.

 Experts recommend that all children through 18 years of age be routinely vaccinated against the following diseases: